Description

 To use the PlaySound

-that defines the sound to be played and a Vector3
+that defines the sound you want to play.
+You can also specify a Vector3

-, which can be used to control the sound after it has started playing, such as stopping it or adjusting its volume.
+which can be used to control the sound playback, such as stopping or pausing the sound.

 Example